Prag8855/aab/content/guides/blue-card.md

 The *Ausländerbehörde* will process your application, then invite you for an appointment.
 This can take [a few weeks](/guides/auslanderbehorde-wait-times).
 While you wait, your current [[National Visa]] or residence permit stays valid, even if it should expire.

+If you have an [opportunity card](/glossary/Chancenkarte), you can work 20 hours per week while you wait for your Blue Card.

 **[What happens while you wait ➞](/guides/residence-permit#wait)**

 ### 6. Go to your Blue Card appointment